 The staycation is set to play a big part in how people in the UK enjoy their holidays this summer.
-With the lockdown beginning to ease a little, people are starting to think about planning a getaway for a well-earned break.
+With lockdown coming to an end, people are starting to think about having a well-earned break.

 In recent years, the staycation has often been lauded as the new vacation and, with miles of long golden beaches, acres of rich woodland and cities bursting with culture and heritage, there really is something in the UK for everyone.

 But with so much to choose from here in Blighty, which are the towns, cities and escapes that suit your holiday needs?

 The Guide to a Very British Staycation answers exactly that.
 It provides a range of options to help you plan ahead.
 The study looked into the most popular towns and cities in the UK, according to VisitBritain.
 After removing the larger metropolitan areas, this combined the average number of visitors and a series of other factors, including pricing, accommodation and parking, from 59 small towns and cities to reveal the best tourist destinations for a British staycation.
 Take a look at some of the best destinations for you, based on a variety of factors from campsites, to parking, dining options and more…

 This study was completed before the coronavirus outbreak and all accommodation, attractions and restaurant figures were correct at the time.
 Some facilities will be closed or operating to different opening times and procedures than usual.
 This guide aims to provide inspiration for those planning future staycations.